Shane Chalmers

 Year Citation

 2023 Chalmers, S. (2023).
-The Rule of Law and International Development.
-In R. Buchanan, L. Eslava, & S. Pahuja (Eds.), Oxford Handbook on International Law and Development.
-Oxford University Press (forthcoming).
+The rule of law and international development.
+In The Oxford Handbook of International Law and Development (pp. 97-117).
+Oxford University Press.

 2023 Chalmers, S., & Pahuja, S. (2023).
 The Inequity of Development: Reading the World Bank’s Turn to Inequality.
 In A. Anghie, & et al (Eds.), Handbook of Third World Approaches to International Law.
 Edward Elgar (forthcoming).